KizMistry/Yoga-Utopia/README.md

 - __About Us Section__

-  - The about us section gives a more detailed overview to Yoga Utopia's goals, offerings and benefits.
+  - The about us section gives a more detailed overview to Yoga Utopia's goals, offerings, and benefits.
   - This will give the user more of an insight to Yoga Utopia and will help make them feel more comfortable with the content available/provided to them.

 ![About Us](/assets/readme-media/about-us.png)